hbcondo/revenut-app/README.md

 # 👪 Contributing
-If you like Revenut, **please star this repo**.
+If you like Revenut, please star this repo or consider sponsoring.
 If you want to make Revenut better, feel free to submit a PR, log an issue or [contact me](https://amarkota.com/contact) directly.

 # 🔖 License